Laying multiples is now a whole lot easier, thanks to the ‘Multiples’ feature launched by Smarkets.

 In the meantime, you can find the Betfair Exchange acca markets by typing ‘acca‘ into the search field at the top of the page.

 Alternatively, you can find them via the main navigation.
-Just head to Football, select the league/cup competition you’re wanting to bet on and you should see the available acca markets.
+Just head to ‘Football‘ and then ‘Specials‘ and you should see the available acca markets.

-Here are the available accumulator markets at Betfair for the Sky Bet boosts above…
+Here is the Betfair accumulator market for the bookmaker price boosts mentioned above…

 Laying multiples on the Betfair Exchange

-So, looking at the lay odds of 3.60 above, there’s certainly merit in betting on Man Utd, Leicester and Leeds all to win at Sky Bet at odds of 4.50 (7/2).
+So, looking at the lay odds of 3.60 above, there’s certainly merit in betting on Man Utd, Leicester & Leeds all to win at William Hill at back odds of 4.50 (7/2).

 As with regular price boosts, enhanced multiples will almost always have a maximum stake.
-The maximum stake for Sky Bet’s price boosts isn’t specified, but it’s usually £10.00.
+The maximum stake for William Hill’s price boosts is usually £5.

-If you feel the guaranteed profit is a little on the small side, you have the option to underlay.
+If you feel the guaranteed profit is a little on the small side, you have the option of underlaying.
 This method enables you to make a larger profit if your enhanced multiple wins, or you’ll break even if it doesn’t.
 It’s essentially a risk-free shot at landing a bigger profit.